GMP, pot and bitcoin

 BENJ GALLANDER, BEN STADELMANN, and PHILIP MACKELLAR

 Languages evolve.
 Topics change.
-The conversations of the latest generation and the manner that they relate it through social media moves on.
-The Académie française can attempt to maintain the purity of French, but there has to be an allowance for progression.
+The conversations of the latest generation and the manner in which they relate them through social media move on.
+The Académie française can try to maintain the purity of French, but there has to be an allowance for progress.

 English also advances.
 This became apparent when the word “cryptocurrencies” did not pass a spell check.
 And while “block” and “chain” both make it, of course, combining them into “blockchain” does not cut the mustard.
 C’est la vie.

-Corporations also have to advance or often they join the dinosaurs.
-In the sector that GMP Capital (GMP-T) resides, many competitors have either bitten the proverbial dust or merged.
+Corporations also have to advance or risk joining the dinosaurs.
+In the sector where GMP Capital resides, many competitors have either bitten the proverbial dust or merged.
 This company has worked hard to be one of the survivors.

 Effectively, it has two arms.
 The wealth management appendage, through Richardson Securities, is doing quite well, thank you.
 The unit is profitable and it was supposedly being wooed by Toronto-Dominion Bank for a takeover about a year ago.